Though the real estate market has certainly rebounded this year, there are still many obstacles that can get in the way of obtaining a home loan.

 The best way to avoid this issue is to avoid buying appliances, furniture, cars or other large purchases using credit prior to recording your new loan.
 And if you do so after your preapproval is completed and you’re simply house hunting, make sure you update your lender so you have a realistic sense for what you can afford based on your fresh score.
 (Thanks to my colleagues at Guarantee Mortgage for pointing out this helpful advice.)

-If you’re 55 or older and are interested in moving within San Francisco or to another county, there’s a good possibility you can take your property tax base with you.
+If you’re 55 or older and are interested in moving within California, there’s a good possibility you can take your property tax base with you.
 That’s a huge benefit, as property tax bases are a large homeownership expense.